Pokhari, Uttarakhand

 Pokhri tehsil is a tehsil (administrative division) in the Chamoli district of the Indian state of Uttarakhand.
-The tehsil is located in the eastern part of the district, and is bordered by Gopeshwar, Nandaprayag and Karnaprayag tehsils.
+The tehsil is located in the western part of the district, and is bordered by Gopeshwar, Nandaprayag and Karnaprayag tehsils.
 The tehsil had a population of around 36,000 people in 2011 census.
 However, since then, the area of tehsil has shrunk due to creation of new tehsils.
 The current population is not exactly known but expected to be around 20,000.

 Pokhri tehsil is primarily an agricultural area, with the majority of the population involved in farming and livestock rearing.
 The tehsil is also home to a number of small-scale industries, including handloom weaving, and many people are employed in tourism related activities.

-The tehsil is home to a number of important tourist attractions, including the Nagnath Swami Temple as well as other remains of the Naga kings of old.
+It's located at an altitude of 1900 metres above sea level and has a cool climate throughout the year.